Tidominer/ReSocket/Documents/ReSocket/SocketClient.md

     </tr>
   </table>
   <l1> <h2> public void Disconnect () </h2> </li>
-  Shuts down the connection from server to the client ,invokes OnDissconnect action and disposes the socket.
+  Shuts down the connection from server to the client ,invokes OnDisconnect action and disposes the socket.
 </ul>